-A) 0.2 motorcycles
+- A) 0.2 motorcycles

-B) 5 motorcycles
+- B) 5 motorcycles

-C) 8 motorcycles
+- C) 8 motorcycles

-D) 32 motorcycles
+- D) 32 motorcycles

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions.

 63) Refer to Table 2-14.
 What is Scotland's opportunity cost of producing one guitar?